 2 June - After a sleep in, we cycled to the town of Bolsena where there was a market in the square selling all sorts of crafts and antiques.
 There was great church here dedicated to a saint/martyr who was only 11 years old.
 We discovered that it was a local holiday with many families enjoying this great little town and waterfront.
 After another couple of swims and a lay in the sun we cycled back into town for what we thought was an orchestral evening in the square.
 It turned out to be the local music school’s break up concert.
 So much for our Italian.
-Just when we thought we were making progress reading signs and posters!!
+Just when

 3 June – Another drive thru hill top villages to the last lake before Rome – Lake Bracciano.
 We are camped right on the lake front with a beautiful view.
 Some more great swimming!
 We will catch a bus and a train to Rome tomorrow.
 We went to the bar where we met 3 NZ shearers from Milton, Napier and Hornby.
 What a small world!
 They were working as a gang based on a trailer with folding sides, shearing about 60,000 sheep during the Italian season.